In-patient luxury rehab center in Thailand

 How does residual schizophrenia affect the brain?

-Besides reductions and disruptions in several brain areas, residual schizophrenia also affects neurotransmitters.
+Besides reductions and disruptions in several brain areas, residual schizophrenia affects neurotransmitters.
 It strongly affects dopaminergic, serotonergic, cholinergic, glutamatergic, and GABAergic systems.
-Changes in neurotransmitter functioning can contribute to issues regarding behaviors, emotions, and thoughts.
+Changes in neurotransmitter functioning contribute to issues regarding behaviors, emotions, and thoughts.

 What are the possible treatments for residual schizophrenia?

 Possible treatments for residual schizophrenia depend on the symptoms that a person is still experiencing and their severity.
 Treatment for residual schizophrenia is patient-centric, meaning it is fully adapted to the specific needs of each individual.
-Possible treatments for residual schizophrenia are listed below:
+Possible treatments for residual schizophrenia are listed below.

 • Psychotherapy